soulhotel/Vertical-Tabs-Firefox-CSS/README.md

 ## Modifications
 - Auto hiding tabs, without pushing the browser to the side
-- - Autohide the Sidebar, you can adjust the min/maximum width's in `vertical-tabs-hide.css`
+  - Autohide the Sidebar, you can adjust the min/maximum width's in `vertical-tabs-hide.css`
-- - Can also be disabled, simply delete a (labeled) section `vertical-tabs-hide.css`
+  - Can also be disabled, simply delete a (labeled) section `vertical-tabs-hide.css`
 - Reference Modifiers to style the tabs more easily at the end of the code
-- - `pinned , not pinned , 'if one is pinned do this' , buttons, etc`
+  - `pinned , not pinned , 'if one is pinned do this' , buttons, etc`
-- - A Mini Button Bar has code to handle 10 buttons.
+- A Mini Button Bar coded to handle 10 buttons.
 Easy to modify `mini-button-bar.css`, easy to drag and drop items.

 ## Preview
 ![Screenshot_5 (Custom)](https://github.com/soulhotel/Vertical-Tabs-Firefox-CSS/assets/155501797/7ef945dc-e3c3-4685-ba4d-dcb45179b85e)